 Historically, Rutland County Council began in 1889 when it was established under the Local Government Act 1888.
 It has been existing as an independent authority since 1st April 1997, when Rutland left Leicestershire to reclaim its own identity,

 - Council Tax Collections

-Other Services, such as Fire and Saftey, Police and Trading standards are shared with Either Leicestershire County Council or Peterborough City Council.
+Other services, such as Fire and Safety, Police and Trading Standards are shared with either Leicestershire County Council or Peterborough City Council.